-Face to face training is essential for some of the time with valued resources available online but the school leaders must be totally supportive of the change process.
+This face to face training is essential in edtech for at least some of the time with valued resources available online and the school leaders must be totally supportive of the change process.
 Working with a group of staff in the school can be effective if they share their experience but motivation needs to be strengthened by the setting of performance targets and other career building like awards for publishing in the networks.
 This can be talking heads and videos as much as written essays.